 Benefits of Weight Loss and Exercise

 The Diabetes Prevention Program (DPP) is a landmark study by the National Institute of Diabetes and Digestive and Kidney Diseases.
-DPP researchers found that adults at high risk for type 2 diabetes were able to cut their risk in half by losing a modest amount of weight and exercising three to five times a week.
+DPP researchers found that adults at high risk for type 2 diabetes were able to cut their risk in half by losing a modest amount of weight and being active almost every day.
 This means losing 5 to 7 percent of body weight (that's 10 pounds if you weigh 200 pounds) and getting 150 minutes of physical activity a week.
 The drug metformin reduced the risk of type 2 diabetes by 34 percent but was more effective in younger and heavier adults.

 The benefits of weight loss and regular exercise have long-lasting value.
 In a DPP follow-up trial known as the Diabetes Prevention Program Outcome Study (DPPOS), people at risk of type 2 diabetes who kept off the weight they had lost and who continued to exercise regularly delayed the onset of type 2 diabetes by about 4 years.

 The DPP study also showed that modest weight loss (achieved by following a low calorie, low-fat diet) and moderate physical activity were especially effective in preventing or delaying the development of diabetes in older people.
 In fact, people over the age of 60 were able to reduce their risk for developing type 2 diabetes by 71 percent.

 Video length: 5 min 36 sec

 How to Lower Your Risk

 Making modest lifestyle changes can help prevent or delay type 2 diabetes in people who are at risk.
 Here are some tips.